John-Abbott-College/6P3-Notes/wk8/device-cloud-communication.md

 > You can think of **IoT Hub as a broker** and the **end-points as topics**.
 > A client can subscribe to a topic and receive forwarded messages.
+>

-By default, messages are routed to the built-in service-facing endpoint (**messages/events**).
+> By default, messages are routed to a built-in endpoint.

 IoT Hub allows data retention in the built-in end-points for a maximum of 7 days (1 day by default).

 For a list of all build-in end-points see [IoT Hub endpoints reference](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-endpoints).